-Operation should be performed as early as possible, but child’s condition and strength should be sufficient to withstand operation.
+An operation should be performed as early as possible, but the child’s condition and strength should be sufficient to withstand the operation.
 This operation is often performed within a few days of birth.

 - The skin and the sac are opened with incisions perpendicular to each other.
 This will minimize the chance of postoperative C.S.F. leakage.

 - The redundant part of the sac is excised

 - The margins of the excised sac are sutured together in the midline